eclipse-iofog/iofog.org/content/docs/1.2.0/getting-started/how-to-helm.md

 ## Install ioFog Stack

-Add this Helm repository and install the ioFog stack and Kubernetes services
+Add this Helm repository to our Helm repository index and install the ioFog stack and Kubernetes services

 ```bash
 helm repo add iofog https://eclipse-iofog.github.io/helm